youngyanglu/mystro/README.md

 ## Future Improvements

-1. User default login: no need to press Login/Signup if already authenticated
+1. Save user login: no need to press Login/Signup if already authenticated
 1. Fix Navigation to clear stack
+1. Toasts for when user is offline